riserjs/riser/README.md

 - No directory structure is required
 - No main file is required
 - As a frontend is a single page application
-- As a backend is built in microservices with a message BROKER
+- As a backend is using message broker instead of http
 - Hot module reloading for frontend and backend
 - No public directory is required
 - No disk cache in development mode
-- Not using http for backend API
+- Built in tailwind
 - Frontend and backend compiled isolated
 - Reactivity enabled for states
 - Method auto binding